AsimAliMurtaza/cognivia-aws-lambda/README.md

 1.  **Frontend (Next.js Client):** The user interacts with the Next.js frontend.
 2.  **Frontend to Next.js Backend:** User actions requiring backend logic (e.g., generating a quiz, fetching notes, submitting an assignment) trigger an API request to a Next.js API route.
 3.  **Next.js Backend to AWS API Gateway:** The Next.js API route, acting as a secure intermediary, forwards the request to the appropriate AWS API Gateway endpoint.
-      * **Authentication & Authorization:** AWS API Gateway is configured with strict authorization mechanisms (e.g., IAM roles, Lambda authorizers) to ensure that only authenticated requests originating from the Next.js backend can invoke the Lambda functions.
-This crucial security layer protects the Lambda endpoints from direct, unauthorized external access.
 4.  **AWS API Gateway to AWS Lambda:** API Gateway routes the request to the designated AWS Lambda function.
 5.  **AWS Lambda Execution:** The Lambda function executes the specific backend logic (e.g., calls Gemini API, interacts with MongoDB, uploads to S3).
 6.  **AWS Lambda to AWS API Gateway (Response):** The Lambda function returns the processed data or confirmation.